simbha/rss/readme.md

 Instructions
 ------------

-Just run rss.py whenever you want the feed to update (via cron or whatever).
+Just run `rss.py` whenever you want the feed to update (via cron or whatever), ensure that the target RSS file is network-accessible, then point your feed reader to it.

 Requirements
 ------------